-As shown in Figure 22, CPRA's 2017 CMP has prioritized two marsh creation project increments known as "Large Scale Marsh Creation - Component E." These project areas are near the location of the proposed MBSD sediment diversion.
-The Mississippi River borrow areas that have been identified by CPRA to build these increments are the Alliance Anchorage and Willis Point Anchorage borrow areas.
+As shown in Figure 22, CPRA's 2017 CMP has prioritized one of the marsh creation project increments within "Large Scale Marsh Creation - Component E." This project area is near the location of the proposed MBSD sediment diversion.
+The Mississippi River borrow areas that have been identified by CPRA to build this increment are the Alliance Anchorage and Willis Point Anchorage borrow areas.
 Both of these borrow areas could be utilized prior to the development of a MBSD structure.
-Assuming these marsh creation projects can be authorized and constructed in advance of a MBSD structure, the borrow areas could be largely replenished and able to supply sediment to a MBSD project.
+Assuming the marsh creation project can be authorized and constructed in advance of a MBSD structure, the borrow areas could be largely replenished and able to supply sediment to a MBSD project.
 For example, Yuill et al. (2016) observed the morphological evolution of a large (1.46 million m) submerged borrow pit on a lateral sandbar in the lower Mississippi River over a 2.5-year period and found 53% infilling of the initial pit volume.
 They also used the Delft 3D hydrodynamic model to simulate flow and sediment transport and were able to model borrow-pit evolution over time.
-This study demonstrates that sediment could be available when that project begins operation several years after the marsh creation projects are constructed.
+This study demonstrates that sediment could be available when that project begins operation several years after the marsh creation project is constructed.